fluid-project/misc/development-support/README.txt

 http://localhost:8080/sakai-imagegallery2-web/

-You can use any editor or IDE to change any source files in or below the "web" directory, and the running application will be updated accordingly.
+You can use any editor or IDE to change any source files in or below the "web" directory.
+If you need to stop the server and start again fresh, just CTRL-C in the command shell window and replay "mvn -o jetty:run-war".
-If you do need to stop the server and start again fresh, just CTRL-C in the command shell window and replay "mvn -o jetty:run".
 You shouldn't need to do a full build again until business logic or project dependencies change.

 ====